patrickfay/ski-tracker/app/theme/README.md

 # Theme

-This directory holds SASS files that will contain all custom styling rules for this application.
+This directory holds SASS files that contain all custom styling rules for this application.

-All styling rules within this directory will be wrapped in the file **`theme.scss`**.
-This file will be interpreted to css and stored in the dist directory.
+All styling rules within this directory are wrapped in the file **`theme.scss`**.
+This file is interpreted to css and stored in the dist directory.

 **NOTE** - The files within this directory are used 'globally' within this application.
 If you are looking for styling for a specific component, look within that specific components directory.